conversant/adlibs/README.md

     </tr>  </tbody>
 </table>

+    <a name="module_createSpy"></a>

+## createSpy ⇒ <code>sinon.spy</code>
 Helper method to create Sinon.JS Spies directly on the value of module.exports for a required module.
 To spy on a method you need access to the object it is attached to, which is problematic when the function is directly returned from a "require" call.
 By accessing the require.cache we can get handle to the module's exports and inject the spy.

 <table>
   <thead>